vadim-kazakov-v/cognitive_piplines/README.md

 Database credentials are configured via the `.env` file in the project root.
 Adjust `POSTGRES_USER`, `POSTGRES_PASSWORD`, and related settings there if needed.

+PostgreSQL stores its data files in the `data/postgres` directory on the host.
+The bind mount avoids running out of space on the default Docker volume.

 The API will be available at [http://localhost:8000](http://localhost:8000) and the frontend at [http://localhost:8080](http://localhost:8080).